distributedio/configo/README.md

 adding the abililty to parse complex struct tags and bug fixed.

 ## Validation
-configo has builtin validator with regex and range support
+configo has a builtin validator with regex and range support

 ```go
 > 1 //greater than 1